-Custodial accounts are another type of investments for children, though there are some potential downsides.
-These types of account, which include Uniform Gift to Minors Act (UGMA) accounts and Uniform Transfer to Minors Act (UTMA) accounts, are tax-advantaged investment accounts for minors that help a parent, grandparent, or other adult save for a child’s educational expenses.
+Custodial accounts are another type of investment for children, though there are some potential downsides.
+These types of accounts, which include Uniform Gift to Minors Act (UGMA) accounts and Uniform Transfer to Minors Act (UTMA) accounts, are tax-advantaged investment accounts for minors that help a parent, grandparent, or other adults save for a child’s educational expenses.

 The Financial Industry Regulatory Authority website highlights some of the pros and cons.
 Among the advantages are the tax benefits applied to savings.
 In 2015, according to FINRA, the first $1,050 of unearned income in a custodial account is tax-free.
 The next $1,050 in unearned income is taxed at the child’s federal tax rate, as is earned income over $1,050.
 Unearned income over $2,100 is taxed at the custodian’s federal tax rate.

 Custody of the account ends when the child reaches the age of majority.
 While these accounts may therefore represent one example among the many available investment accounts for kids, adults should bear in mind that, when the kid grows up, the accumulated savings may just as likely be spent on a fast car than education.
 When the beneficiary reaches the age of majority, they have full autonomy over how the money is spent.

 Another potential downside, pointed out by FINRA, is that because the account is considered to be the child’s asset, it may have a larger negative impact on any future financial aid that may be due.
 It is also important to note that these accounts cannot be switched between beneficiaries, although the cash can be transferred into eligible 529 plans.